reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/realtime.md

 #### 2. Create and subscribe to a channel.

-`useChannel` hook allows experience posts to subscribe and send to an event stream.
+`useChannel` hook allows interactive posts to subscribe and send to an event stream.

 A new channel can be setup with function handlers containing custom logic to update state: